RonGeov/wordpress-cicd/README.md

 # Wordpress Deployment Using Github Actions

-This repo containsautomated deployment process for a WordPress website using Nginx as the web server, LEMP (Linux, Nginx, MySQL, PHP) stack, and GitHub Actions as the CI/CD automation tool.
+This repo contains automated deployment process for a WordPress website using Nginx as the web server, LEMP (Linux, Nginx, MySQL, PHP) stack, and GitHub Actions as the CI/CD automation tool.
 The deployment process should follow security best practices and ensure optimal performance of the website.